Getting Your Entry Document and Visa

 Please keep in mind that airports and train stations in the U.S. do not assume everyone needs help managing their luggage.
 There might be porters to assist you, but their help goes only from the baggage claim area to the sidewalk out front.
 You will have to lift and carry your own luggage on the plane or train, and from the door of your resident hall to your room.
 Once you are on campus you can usually find fellow students to help you move your things in exchange for helping them with theirs.

-You must make a reservation for temporary accommodations if you arrive before the first day of ISO..
+You must make a reservation for temporary accommodations if you arrive before International Student Arrival Day.
 Accommodations are in demand at this time of the year, so reserve early.
-Please be aware that housing is not available on campus before International Student Orientation (ISO) begins.
+Please be aware that housing is not available on campus before Arrival Day.

 The following is a partial listing of hotels within short driving distance of Bryn Mawr.
 When making reservations, ask if there are Bryn Mawr College discounts.